Achievements

 Edit an achievement

 To edit an achievement that you've already created, select the achievement in the Achievements tab of Google Play Console.
-At this point, you will see the same form you used when first creating the achievement, and you can edit any of the fields as you wish.
+At this point, you will see the same form you used when first creating the achievement, and you can edit any of the fields as you need.

 When you're done editing an achievement, click the Save as draft button.
 The newly edited achievement will be in a "ready to test" stage, and you'll be able to test it out.
 If it is working correctly, select Republish from the drop-down list.
 This republishes your game, along with all your updated achievements, to the public.